-Transition Design acknowledges that we are living in ‘transitional times’ and takes as its central premise the need for societal transition (systems-level change) to more sustainable futures and and argues that design and designers have a key role to play in these transitions.
+Transition Design acknowledges that we are living in ‘transitional times,’ takes as its central premise the need for societal transition (systems-level change) to more sustainable futures, and argues that design and designers have a key role to play in these transitions.
 This kind of design is connected to long horizons of time and compelling visions of sustainable futures and must be based upon new knowledge and skill sets.

-- Brings together two global memes: 1) the recognition that whole societies and their infrastructures must transition toward more sustainable states; 2) that these transitions involve systems-level change and a deep understanding of systems dynamics.
+- Brings together two global memes: 1) the recognition that whole societies and their infrastructures must transition toward more sustainable states; 2) that these transitions will require systems-level change and a deep understanding of systems dynamics.

 - Uses living systems theory as both an approach to understanding wicked problems and designing solutions to address them.

 - Develops design solutions that protect and restore both social and natural ecosystems through the creation of mutually beneficial relationships between people, the things they make and do, and the natural environment.

 - Sees everyday life and lifestyles as the most important and fundamental context for design.

 - Emphasizes the need to resolve conflictual stakeholder relations, while leveraging area of agreement/alignment.

 - Emphasizes the value of developing compelling visions of long-term, sustainable futures: stakeholders are able to transcend their differences in the present by focusing on a future they can all agree upon.

 - Designs solutions for short, medium and long horizons of time, at all levels of scale of everyday life (the household, the neighborhood, the city, the region).

 - Looks for emergent possibilities within problem contexts and amplifies grass-roots efforts and solutions that are already underway.